quicwg/base-drafts/draft-ietf-quic-qpack.md

 {{table-dynamic}}) built up over the course of the connection and can be used by the encoder to index header fields repeated in the encoded header lists.

-These two tables are indexed in a different manner than in HPACK; see
+Unlike in HPACK, entries in the QPACK static and dynamic tables are addressed separately.
+The following sections describe how entries in each table is addressed.

-{{indexing}} for more details.
+## Static Table {#table-static}

-### Static Table {#table-static}
+The static table consists of a predefined static list of header fields, each of which has a fixed index over time.
+Its entries are defined in Appendix A of

-The static table consists of a predefined static list of header fields.
-Its entries are defined in Appendix A of {{!RFC7541}}.
+{{!RFC7541}}.
 Note that because HPACK did not use zero-based references, there is no value at index zero of the static table.

-### Dynamic Table {#table-dynamic}
+## Dynamic Table {#table-dynamic}

 The dynamic table consists of a list of header fields maintained in first-in, first-out order.
 The dynamic table is initially empty.
 Entries are added by